GenericMappingTools/remote-datasets/README.md

 This repository contains the sphinx source files for building the documentation for the remote datasets on the GMT server as well as some test scripts.
 The test scripts assumes that the data files have been placed on the host server.
-If data sets are still in test mode make sure you set GMT_DATA_SERVER to candidate.
+If data sets are still in pre-release mode make sure you set GMT_DATA_SERVER to candidate.

 ## Building the site